lingyanruan/DRBNet/README.md

 ```
 ## Performance improved on existing works - [DPDNet & KPAC]

 You may go for [DPDNet](https://github.com/lingyanruan/DPDNet) and [KPAC-Net](https://github.com/lingyanruan/KPAC-Net) for their improved version.
 Details could be found in [Why LFDOF?] section (Table 4 & Figure 8) in the main paper.
-Their original version could be found [DPDNet-scr](https://github.com/Abdullah-Abuolaim/defocus-deblurring-dual-pixel) and [KPAC-Net-scr](https://github.com/lingyanruan/KPAC-Net)
+Their original version could be found [Here: DPDNet-scr](https://github.com/Abdullah-Abuolaim/defocus-deblurring-dual-pixel) and [Here: KPAC-Net-scr](https://github.com/lingyanruan/KPAC-Net)

 ## Relevant Resources